wtactics/arcmage/README.md

 The game api is a standalone dotnet core app, using signalR hubs to allow browser to browser communication for the online game.

-While the Arcmage.Server.Api is running, start the Arcmage.Seed
+While the Arcmage.Server.Api is running, start the Arcmage.Game.Api as well
 * In Visual Studio, right click the Arcmage.Game.Api > Debug > Start New Instance
 * Or use the alternative 'dotnet run' command to start the Arcmage.Game.Api program